mortizm1988/PhD_accounting_governance/slides.md

 Files et al. (2009) show that managers providing minimal disclosure when announcing restatements are less likely to be suited than those providing more prominent disclosure.

 Roger & Buskirk (2009) find no evidence that the firms respond to the litigation by increasing their disclosures to investors.
-In fact, they find that firms reduce the level of information provided post-litigation,  suggesting that the litigation process encourages firms to decrease the provision of disclosures for which they may later be held accountable,
+In fact, they find that firms reduce the level of information provided post-litigation,  suggesting that the litigation process encourages firms to decrease the provision of disclosures for which they may later be held accountable.

 ---
 #### Research Opportunities: